 When it comes to expensive apparel and outdoor products, high prices are more often than not related to safety – and making goods safe involves a whole load more than first meets the eye.

 The birth of an industry

 From the heady days of Outward Bound in the 1940s, to the hippy/rucksack culture of the 60s, right through to the 80s boom in keeping fit whenever and wherever you could find the right terrain, making the most of the world outside our window has been something we’ve all enjoyed since we were able to stand on two legs.

-Today, the Outdoor industry can thank many of these 60s freewheelin’ backpackers whose love of the great outdoors would spur them on to create some of the best known Outdoor brands we know and love – from Jansport to Hi-Tec to Lowe Alpine to The North Face – and then some.
+Today, the Outdoor industry can thank many of these 60s freewheelin’ backpackers.
+Their love of the great outdoors would spur them on to create some of the best known Outdoor brands we know and love – from Jansport to Hi-Tec to Lowe Alpine to The North Face – and then some.
 The Outdoor industry’s worth is colossal.
 In 2017, the wholesale outdoor market in Europe alone was worth nearly €5.86bn, with Germany, France and the UK leading the way.
-We’re enjoying more outdoor activities than we ever have, and with travel, both long and short haul, more accessible and cheaper than ever before thanks to technology, our drive to explore the great outdoors wherever we want to shows no sign of slowing.
+We’re enjoying more outdoor activities than we ever have.
+With travel, both long and short haul, more accessible and cheaper than ever before thanks to technology, our drive to explore the great outdoors shows no sign of slowing.
 What could possibly go wrong?

 Counterfeiting – an all-inclusive problem